-The LAVS use the standard operating procedure (SOP), D25: Risk Assessment of Establishments to assess the risk associated with food establishments under their supervision.
-This SOP guides the user through a risk assessment process, which includes assessment of the types of processes being undertaken, as well as animal health & welfare, throughput in the establishment and FBO skill, training and compliance with food law.
+The LAVS use the standard operating procedure (SOP), D25: Risk Assessment of Establishments, to assess the risk associated with food establishments under their supervision.
+This SOP guides the user through a risk assessment process, which includes assessment of the types of processes being undertaken, as well as animal health & welfare, throughput in the establishment and FBO skill, training, and compliance with food law.
 Following this assessment, a risk category is assigned which allows the nature and intensity of official controls to be determined.

-The audit team verified that a risk assessment had been carried out in order to determine the nature and intensity of official controls, for the five approved establishments in Waterford County Council's functional area.
-Both establishments selected for on-site verification audits, had been categorised as medium risk.
+The audit team examined whether or not a risk assessment had been carried out in order to determine the nature and intensity of official controls, for each approved establishment in Laois County Council's functional area.
+Both establishments selected for on-site verification audits, had been categorised as high risk.